UCSB-CS-Using-GitHub-In-Courses/github-acad-scripts/QUICK-REFERENCE.md

 (3) cd into github-acad-scripts and do:

  ./updateForLab.py -u githubAdminUser lab03

+This will create the private repos  for ALL github ids listed in the Google Doc referred to by GHA_STUDENT_LIST_URL

 # To create a new lab for ONE specific student: